QI2lab/mcSIM/README.md

 Code for simulating the diffraction patterns produced by the DMD.
 Various scripts illustrating the usage of this code can be found in the [examples](examples) directory.
-This simulation code has many useful features, including an analytic solution for the joint blaze/diffraction condition, pattern siulation tools, tools for extracting the intensity pattern in the Fourier plane of a collecting lens, etc.
+This simulation code has many useful features, including an analytic solution for the joint blaze/diffraction condition, pattern simulation tools, tools for extracting the intensity pattern in the Fourier plane of a collecting lens, etc.

 ### [dmd_patterns.py](mcsim/analysis/dmd_patterns.py)